Zeus6117/Professional-README-Generator/README.md

 ## Questions <a name="questions"></a>
 ******
-Any questions about this project, please email sample@email.com </br>
+Any questions about this project, please email v </br>
-View my Github profile at [githubUser](https://github.com/githubUser)
+View my Github profile at [v](https://github.com/v)